kitchenware-1

 A fancy espresso machine and a high-end coffee grinder can set you back over $1000.
 But you can make excellent coffee on the cheap.
 Get an inexpensive burr grinder (or a fancier model if your budget permits).
 If this keeps you from buying coffeehouse coffee every day, you’ll recoup your investment within weeks.
 Under no circumstances should you buy a cheap blade grinder though, since the uneven grind makes terrible coffee.

-An Aeropress is the cheapest way to make superb coffee, with the results comparable to what an espresso machine can deliver.
+An Aeropress is the cheapest way to brew superb coffee, with the results comparable to what an espresso machine can deliver.

-A French press is a terrific way to make good tea, or strong and bitter coffee.
+A French press makes good tea, or strong and bitter coffee.
 Buy a small-capacity one if you’re making coffee or tea just for yourself.

 Food Storage Containers

-These come is glass or plastic.
+These come in glass or plastic.
 Useful both for leftovers, for making salads in advance, and for bringing food to work or school.
-They’re also worth using to keep foods like pretzels, potato chips, and nuts fresh after you’ve opened the bag.
+They can also keep foods like pretzels, potato chips, and nuts fresh after you’ve opened the bag.

 You can also save some money by soaking the labels off of salsa jars and using them to store soups, hummus, and leftovers.